mcneel/developer.rhino3d.com/content/en/guides/cpp/crash-dump-analysis/index.md

 ### Debugging Crashes

-  1. Download and extract the Zip archive containing the crash dump.
   1. Start Visual Studio
   1. From the **File** menu, click **Open**
   1. Browse to the **RhinoCrashDump.dmp** file in the extracted folder
   1. Click **Debug with Mixed**
-  1. For details we've extracted about the crash, view the **RhinoCrashDump.dmp.xml** file.

 ### Try it!